Hardware & Software: Cutting Boards

 With less a legacy but making superb craftsman quality is Nils Wessell of Brooklyn Butcher Blocks.
 Mr. Wessell makes boards from rough lumber shipped to him from Pennsylvania, primarily walnut and cherry, because, as he told me, "these woods are softer than maple and so let your knives keep their edge longer."
 He sands each board by hand and coats them with bees wax from local beekeepers.
 Any wood scraps left over are sent to Compost for Brooklyn in Kensington.
-Boards range in size from 12-by-14-inches and up, with 12-by-18 one of his more popular sizes, and prices start at about $120.
+Boards range in size from 12-by-14-inches and up, with 12-by-18 one of his more popular sizes.
 Mr. Wessell also does custom work.
 See the link below.

 Many consider this type of board an investment (they can be costly) and also a treasure because with the right care, they can last a lifetime of cooking.

 - Bamboo: This is one of the newer materials used for cutting boards.
 Made from one of nature's most renewable plants and harder and more durable than maple, bamboo boards have many of the plusses of wood.
 Moreover, some bamboo boards can be cleaned in the dishwasher.
 Being such a hard wood, it is my opinion that bamboo is not as gentle on knives as other woods or most plastics.
 Moreover, most bamboo boards cannot be sanded and rejuvenated in the same way as good butcher block.
 Then again, it's not as expensive and with such durability, may not need to be maintained as frequently.